ReneeLiZ/page/_pages/about.md

-Hi！ I'm ReneeLi.
+Hi！ I'm Renee 李梓音
+======
 Currently the full-time lecturer in the School of Media and Communication in Shenzhen Univeristy, Shenzhen, China.
-======
 Interstsed in Data Feminism, Critical Data studies, Vis and journalism, Media studies and Mediatization.

 Doing Vis projects and teaching my kids!